leandromoreira/linux-network-performance-parameters/README.md

 1. Application sends message (`sendmsg` or other)
 1. TCP send message allocates skb_buff
 1. It enqueues skb to the socket write buffer of `tcp_wmem` size
-1. Builds the TCP header (src and dst port, check sum)
+1. Builds the TCP header (src and dst port, checksum)
 1. Calls L3 handler (in this case `ipv4` on `tcp_write_xmit` and `tcp_transmit_skb`)
 1. L3 (`ip_queue_xmit`) does its work: build ip header and call netfilter (`LOCAL_OUT`)
 1. Calls output route action